st-tech/gatling-operator/docs/quickstart-guide.md

 ```

 Then, configure Cloud Storage Provider for storing Gatling reports in `.spec.cloudStorageSpec`.
 In this case, let's store the reports to Amazon S3 bucket.
-Suppose that you want to store the reports to a bucket named `gatling-operator-reports` of Amazon S3 located in `ap-northeast-1` region, you configure each fields in `.spec.cloudStorageSpec` like this:
+Suppose that you want to store the reports to a bucket named `gatling-operator-reports` of Amazon S3 located in `ap-northeast-1` region, configure each fields in `.spec.cloudStorageSpec` like this:

 ```yaml
 apiVersion: gatling-operator.tech.zozo.com/v1alpha1